 🛠️ Practice with POCs and Open Source

-Goal: Ship something every month, even if small.
-Consistent practice beats sporadic bursts.
+The goal is shipping something every month, even if small.
+Consistent practice outperforms sporadic intensive bursts.

 🧮 Practice Data Structures & Algorithms